notelho/voisynt/docs/README.md

 Voisynth is a golang command line program that transforms text into a robot voice.

 ## Requirements
 This app requires ffmpeg and was tested with the version `git-2020-07-30-134a48a`.
 You can get this version [here](https://www.gyan.dev/ffmpeg/builds/packages/), but any similar version should work fine.
 You can get this ffmpeg release in the official [site](https://www.ffmpeg.org/download.html#releases) or in it's official [github](https://github.com/FFmpeg/FFmpeg).
-After downloading the binary executable in your environment variables.
+After downloading the executable binaries put it's folder in your environment variables.

 > If you are a windows user, you can get the `git-2020-07-30-134a48a` version in [voisynt binaries of v1.0.0 version](https://github.com/notelho/voisynt/releases/tag/v1.0.0)